Ex-Denver cop helps find fugitive who shot him in 1971

 “This arrest should send a clear signal to violent offenders everywhere: The FBI will find you, no matter how long it takes or how far you run, and we will bring you to justice,” FBI Denver Special Agent in Charge Michael Schneider said in a statement.
 “I want to thank the Española Police Department for working closely with the FBI Denver and Albuquerque Divisions on this investigation and getting this dangerous fugitive off the streets.”

-Archuleta was sentenced to nine to 14 years in prison in 1973 but a year later, he escaped from a Colorado Department of Corrections facility, according to FOX 31.
+Archuleta was sentenced to nine and a half to 14 years in prison in 1973 but a year later, he escaped from a Colorado Department of Corrections hospital when he and another inmate took a guard hostage at gunpoint and fled in a getaway vehicle, the Santa Fe New Mexican reported.

 "The Denver Police Department is grateful to our law enforcement partners for their tireless commitment to bring this suspect to justice," Denver Police Chief Paul Pazen said in a statement.
 "Many members of our community were hurt by Luis Archuleta’s actions.
 The passing of time does not erase or excuse his crimes."